TEPg-Git/game_engine/README.md

 # East Engine

-**East Engine** is a rendering engine built from scratch using **Rust**, designed for two primary purposes:
+**East Engine** is a real-time rendering engine built from scratch using **Rust**.

+The engine is being developed with two primary goals:

 - 🎮 **Game Development**
 - 📊 **Real-Time Visualizations**

-The project is being developed step by step, with a focus on understanding how rendering engines work internally — from window creation and GPU initialization to rendering pipelines, shaders, textures, models, and eventually a complete engine architecture.
+The project focuses on understanding how rendering engines work internally — from creating a window and communicating with the GPU to rendering geometry, textures, text, models, and eventually building a complete engine architecture.

 > 🚧 **Status: Early Development**